Progress

 Close-up of three doctors wearing blue surgical scrubs performing keyhole surgery.

 As donors step forward with support for Operation Excellence, HSC is in a position to start purchasing and deploying new, state-of-the-art surgical and diagnostic equipment, and developing new spaces for surgery and patient care.
-Follow this page to learn more about some of the developments made possible by your support.
+Follow this page to learn more about some of the developments made possible by your support and support from the community.

 Upgrading equipment, spaces, and systems